Build an Exit Intent Lightbox on the Cart Page

 Callout of the EDIT button on the Creatives tab of Action Builder

-8. Click Add Layer and then click Clickzone.
-For this use case, position and resize the click zone over the "Complete My Order" text.
+8. Click Add Layer, select Click zone, and then position and resize the click zone as necessary.

 9. In the Link section of the properties panel, input #close into URL so that the lightbox closes and returns the visitor to the cart page when they click the image's click zone.

-View of Content Builder showing the Link section of the properties panel and a click zone placed over 'Complete My Order' text on the image
+Callout of the URL field the Link section of the properties panel of Content Builder.
+A click zone has been placed over 'Return to cart' text on the image.

 10. Click SAVE and then click CLOSE AND RETURN.